royalapplications/docs/src/r2021/royalserver/management/modules.md

 - The panel lists the currently installed modules of Royal Server and the corresponding version.
 - Using the Refresh button, the list can be refreshed
-- Use the Settings button to configure a module (currently only the Script Module has settings)
+- Use the Settings button to configure a module, if optional settings are available

 ## List of Modules